 Baseball has been the backstop for some “best of times” as well as the worst.
-I grew up barely in Indiana in a rural community that couldn’t help but get swept up by the Big Red Machine in the mid-70’s.
-We bestowed the greatest honor we could think of on players like Johnny Bench and Joe Morgan — we named our cows after them.
+I grew up barely in Indiana in a rural community on the Ohio state line that couldn’t help but get swept up by the Big Red Machine in the mid-70’s.
+We bestowed the greatest honor we could think of on Cincinnati players like Johnny Bench and Joe Morgan — we named our cows after them.
 Reporting the score to my dad, as I met him with a cold RC cola at the end of a field row on a hot summer day, was just what we did.
 Thinking we were in trouble when he ran up the stairs after we were in bed, pounding on the top step and hollering for us to come down when all he wanted to do was share the moment of a big win.
 Knowing we were in trouble when, 40 years later, the hollering and pounding was not about a victory, but about something bigger.

 As the mother of a player, I have spent a lot of time around baseball fields.
 Little league and travel teams and high school seasons followed by summer leagues and college showcases — all in the hopes of playing on.
 For 14 years and counting, I have loaded the car and the cooler and tried every concoction, under the sun and on the internet, to get white baseball pants white again.
 Somewhere on those fields in Middle-of-Nowhere, Indiana and in stadiums across the country, I nearly lost my son.
 But then, he found his way home, again, all for the love of the game.